-Some subsidiaries and joint ventures held by the Group require funding to continue as a going concern.
+Some subsidiaries and joint ventures held by the Group require funding to continue as a going concern (specifically Hvar for EUR 61 million).
 The business plan is built on the capacity of the Group to generate sufficient cash from its profitable activities in order to support the assets that are currently in development or restructuring.
 For the realization of its business plan, the Group sees as a top priority the successful negotiation on the refinancing of Orco Germany bond (EUR 100 million of principal with EUR 25 million conditional premium, see note 18.7) and GSG bank loan (EUR 300 million of principal) to be respectively repaid in April and May 2012.